Hsieh Yu-chieh

-On 20 February 2012, she achieved her career-high singles ranking of world No. 830.
+On 6 February 2012, she achieved her career-high singles ranking of world No. 830.
 On 21 October 2019, she peaked at No. 129 in the doubles rankings.
 Hsieh has won one WTA 125 doubles title and ten doubles titles on the ITF Women's Circuit.

 Tennis career

 Yu-chieh started to play tennis at the age of five.
 Her favourite surface is hardcourt.

 On 13 April 2012, she won her first doubles title at an $50k tournament in Wenshan City, China.
 She and sister Hsieh Su-wei defeated the home team of Liu Wanting and Xu Yifan in the final.

 On 26 May 2012, Yu-chieh won her second ITF doubles title, at a $25k event at Karuizawa, Japan.
 She played with Kumiko Iijima of Japan, beating Samantha Murray and Emily Webley-Smith in three sets.

-She made her first WTA Tour quarterfinal at the International-level tournament in 2012 Guangzhou, China, partnering with her sister Su-wei.
+She made her first WTA Tour quarterfinal at the International-level tournament in 2012 Guangzhou, China, partnering with her sister Hsieh Su-wei.

 On 24 March 2014, she won her third ITF doubles title, at a $50k event in Osprey, Florida.
 She played with Rika Fujiwara of Japan, beating Irina Falconi and Eva Hrdinová in three sets.

+Teaming up with her sister, she won her first WTA 125 title at the 2017 Hawaii Open, defeating Eri Hozumi and Asia Muhammad in the final.

-Her first WTA Tour final was in September 2018 in Seoul, where she and her sister were beaten by Korean pair Choi Ji-hee and Han Na-lae.
+Her first WTA Tour final was at the 2018 Korea Open, where she and Hsieh Su-wei were defeated by Choi Ji-hee and Han Na-lae.
+They also reached the final at the 2019 Pan Pacific Open, but lost to fellow Taiwanese sister team Latisha Chan and Chan Hao-ching.